 White residue is the bane of the electronics industry.
 The white residue usually (but not always) is salts, which are the “activators” in the fluxes.
 When these salts meet heat or other chemicals, white residue can result.
 This residue can corrode delicate circuits.
 There are dozens of different possible sources — the boards, the solvent and fluxes, the people, the processes, the way the fluxes and solder paste are stored, and even the weather.
 It is very hard to determine precisely what might be causing the problem.

-Since the industry switched primarily to lead-free soldering materials, problems with white residues have skyrocketed.
+Since the industry switched primarily to lead-free soldering materials, problems with white residue have skyrocketed.
 These materials use different ingredients, operate at higher temperatures and respond to solvents differently than the older products.
 MicroCare has introduced new cleaners specifically to help deal with these high-temperature issues.

 - First, look for a change in what you’re trying to clean.
 For example, have you just switched to lead-free?
 Or, did a spool of RMA solder get slipped into a “no clean” process?
-These material changes can cause unexpected residues and cleaning problems.
+These material changes can cause unexpected residue and cleaning problems.

 - Lastly, check the cleaning process.
 When people report white residue problems, it often is a process problem.
-Look for streaks or spots of white residues.
+Look for streaks or spots of white residue.
 These are the indicators of improper cleaning technique.
 If your people are using the TriggerGrip™ circuit board cleaning system, check and see if they are using it correctly.
 Remember the four-step cleaning process: Wet, Scrub, Rinse and Dry.
-For a free training video about TriggerGrip procedures download it from this web site, or call or email Micro Care.
+Download this video to learn tow to use the TriggerGrip™.